OctopusDeploy/blog/blog/2025-01/deployment-freeze/index.md

 The first helps you set specific windows where you don't want deployments going out.
 The second lets you prevent deployments to certain tenants without blocking the whole project.

+These updates are available now for our Cloud customers, and our self-hosted customers can expect them in the 2025.1 release.

-In this post, I introduce these new deployment freeze capabilities and how to use them.
+In this post, I introduce these new deployment freeze capabilities and explain how to use them.

 ## Why you need deployment freezes